MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/powerbi-reports-windows-defender-advanced-threat-protection.md

 - Machine and alerts
 - Investigation results and action center
-- Secure score
+- Secure Score

-In general, if you know of a specific threat name, CVE, or KB, you can identify machines with upatched vulnerabilities that might be leveraged by threats.
+In general, if you know of a specific threat name, CVE, or KB, you can identify machines with unpatched vulnerabilities that might be leveraged by threats.
 This report also helps you determine whether machine-level mitigations are configured correctly on the machines and prioritize those that might need attention.